Shakib Al Hasan: Lanka Premier League

 Shakib was expected to play in 2020 Lanka Premier League as his ban was expected to end in October but BCB declared that no Bangladeshi players, including Shakib, would feature in the LPL.

 Shakib, expected to play the 2021 season, was again granted no NOC as BCB declared no Bangladeshi players will feature in the LPL 2021.

+Shakib signed up with Gall Marvels for the 2023 season.

+Shakib produced an all-round display for massive 83-run victory over B-Love Kandy with a quickfire 21-ball 30 to help his side to reach 180-5 and 2-10 off 3 overs to help bundle out B-Love Kandy to 97 in 17.1 overs.

 Bangabandu T20 Cup

 In November 2020, Shakib made a return to cricket, following the completion of a one-year ban imposed by the International Cricket Council, being selected to play for Gemcon Khulna in Bangabandhu T20 Cup 2020.

 Shakib became the third cricketer to achieve the rare double of 5000 runs and 300 wickets (in 311 games) in T20 cricket in the match against Gazi Group Chattogram in the tournament.
 Shakib however is the 2nd Bangladeshi batsman to score 5000 runs in T20 cricket after Tamim Iqbal.
 Overall he is the 65th cricketer in the world to reach the 5000 runs mark.

 Shakib was not available in the final of the tournament due to seeing his ailing father-in-law in the US.
-Before leaving, he made quickfire 28 and took one wicket conceding 31 runs in Khulna's crucial win against Gazi Group Chattogram in the 1st Qualifier of the tournament.
+Before leaving, he made a quickfire 28 and took one wicket conceding 31 runs in Khulna's crucial win against Gazi Group Chattogram in the 1st Qualifier of the tournament.

 Shakib played nine matches, failing to impress much by scoring only 110 runs and bagging 6 wickets.